 Woburn Golf Club hosted its first tournament in 1979 when the Dunlop British Masters was staged on the Duke's Course, which was only three years after it had opened.

-Since 1979, the club has hosted in excess of fifty Professional Tournaments over the three courses.
+Since 1979, the club has hosted sixty Professional Tournaments over the three courses.
 The role of honour reads like a who's who of world golf.
-Eight former winners are members of the World Golf Hall of Fame: Seve Ballesteros, Nick Faldo, Sandy Lyle, Colin Montgomerie, Greg Norman, Patty Sheehan, Lee Trevino, Karrie Webb, plus major winners Ariya Jutanugarn, Justin Rose, Henrik Stenson and Ian Woosnam.
+Eight former winners are members of the World Golf Hall of Fame: Seve Ballesteros, Nick Faldo, Sandy Lyle, Colin Montgomerie, Greg Norman, Patty Sheehan, Lee Trevino, Karrie Webb, plus major winners Ariya Jutanugarn, Justin Rose, Henrik Stenson and Ian Woosnam and the latest addition Hinako Shibuno, winner of the AIG Women's British Open 2019.

 In addition, Woburn Golf Club has also hosted Amateur Tournaments, most notably the Men's English Open Amateur Strokeplay (Brabazon Trophy) in 1982, the Seniors Open Amateur Championship in 2005 and the English Amateur Championship in 2011.